 Program (tentative)

-This workshop will be held in Amsterdam.
+This workshop will be held in the Matrix One building at Amsterdam Science Park.
 For questions or comments, please contact Oskar via o.d.vanderwal@uva.nl.

 Monday, 4th of November (click to expand)